casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/calling-contracts.md

 The following examples use two contracts on [Testnet](https://testnet.cspr.live/):

-- The [counter contract](https://github.com/casper-ecosystem/counter/blob/master/contract-v1/src/main.rs) described while [Writing a Basic Smart Contract in Rust](/dapp-dev-guide/writing-contracts/rust-contracts).
+- The [Counter contract](https://github.com/casper-ecosystem/counter/blob/master/contract-v1/src/main.rs) described while [Writing a Basic Smart Contract in Rust](/dapp-dev-guide/writing-contracts/rust-contracts).
 You will need to [install this contract](/dapp-dev-guide/writing-contracts/installing-contracts) on Testnet
 - The Auction contract found in [this contract package](https://testnet.cspr.live/contract-package/e375d42c29c0e4b2baefa63cf2d70af34439eda851e08129d8515515d63bd6a9), already installed on Testnet as a system contract.
 The examples will call its `delegate` entry point